David A. Faber: Education and career

-Born in Charleston, West Virginia, Faber graduated from Sissonville High School and received an Artium Baccalaureus degree from West Virginia University in 1964 and a Juris Doctor from Yale Law School in 1967.
+Feber was born in Charleston, West Virginia.
+He graduated from Sissonville High School and received an Artium Baccalaureus degree from West Virginia University in 1964 and a Juris Doctor from Yale Law School in 1967.
 He was in private practice in Charleston from 1967 to 1968.
 He was in the United States Air Force, JAG Corps from 1968 to 1972, and was then in the United States Naval Reserve from 1973 to 1977.
 He returned to private practice in Charleston from 1972 to 1981, and was in the West Virginia Air National Guard from 1978 to 1992.
-He was the United States Attorney for the Southern District of West Virginia from 1981 to 1986, again returning to private practice in Charleston from 1987 to 1991, also serving as a special part-time Assistant United States Attorney for the Northern District of West Virginia from 1988 to 1990.
-Judge Faber earned his Ph.D. in history from the University of Cambridge.
-He earned his LLM from the University of Virginia.
+He was the United States Attorney for the Southern District of West Virginia from 1981 to 1986, again returning to private practice in Charleston from 1987 to 1991, also serving as a special part-time assistant United States attorney for the Northern District of West Virginia from 1988 to 1990.
+Faber earned his Doctor of Philosophy in history from the University of Cambridge.
+He earned his Master of Laws from the University of Virginia School of Law.

 Federal judicial service

 On August 1, 1991, Faber was nominated by President George H. W. Bush to a new seat on the United States District Court for the Southern District of West Virginia created by 104 Stat.
 5089.
 He was confirmed by the United States Senate on November 21, 1991, and received his commission on November 25, 1991.
 He served as Chief Judge from 2002 to 2007, assuming senior status on December 31, 2008.
-Judge Faber sits by designation on the United States Court of Appeals for the Fourth Circuit and the United States Court of Appeals for the Ninth Circuit.
+Faber sits by designation on the United States Court of Appeals for the Fourth Circuit and the United States Court of Appeals for the Ninth Circuit.